 You may also wish to include an additional provision apportioning liability between the parties arising out of data protection; of data that is jointly controlled.

-Where there is a Joint Control relationship, but no controller to processor relationship under the contract, this completed Annex C should be used instead of paragraphs 1.1-1.14 of Joint Schedule 11 (Processing Data).
+Where there is a Joint Control relationship, but no controller to processor relationship under the contract, this completed Annex 2 should be used instead of paragraphs 1.1-1.14 of Joint Schedule 11 (Processing Data).